Adele-Desmazieres/Sequence-Peeler/README.md

 ## Usage

-In your console you should run :
+In your console in Code directory, you should run :

 ```sh
 $ python3 minimiser.py <inputname.fasta> <"command line with ../tmp/tmp.fasta instead of the inputname.fasta"> <returncode desired>